ramparvathaneni1/final-review/README.md

     # This will create the todos table and add some todos
     ```

-3. To build the image (if you're in the `backend/db` directory): `sudo docker build . -t db`. *Make sure you are running this build command from inside the `starter_todo_app/backend/db` folder.*
+2. Go into the `db` directory in your terminal and build the image: `sudo docker build . -t db`.

-4. To run the image in a container: `sudo docker run -d --name db-container -p 5432:5432 --network todo-app db`
+3. To run the image in a container: `sudo docker run -d --name db-container -p 5432:5432 --network todo-app db`

-5. To confirm that we created the table and added some todos:
+4. To confirm that we created the table and added some todos:

     - `sudo docker exec -it db-container psql todo_app_db -U postgres`
         - This will get us into the container and enter the `psql` shell